-Psychology professor seeks clues to psychiatric disorders in DNADecember 12th, 2012 in Psychology & Psychiatry /
+Psychology professor seeks clues to psychiatric disorders in DNADecember 12th, 2012 by Aaron Smith in Psychology & Psychiatry /

 Data, data everywhere.
 In genomics research, there is a data deluge, so innovative ways to analyze all that information will play a critical role in future breakthroughs.